 No matter which method you use, linking the ideas together is the key.
 Creating notes that work for you is important.
 Knowing and understanding how you learn is an important piece in deciding which note taking method to use.

 For more about information about note-taking methods visit our Note-taking Link.
-If you want to develop better note-taking skills and wish to work with our staff, contact LSS (Walker 126) 503-883-2562 to make an appointment.
+If you want to develop better note-taking skills and wish to work with our staff, contact LSS (Malthus Hall) 503-883-2562 to make an appointment.